 All teachers follow a carefully sequenced long-term plan and are using the schemes of work that we subscribe to: Key Stage History and the Historical Association.
 Please click here to see our curriculum overview. https://www.st-marys-leek.staffs.sch.uk/useful-information-and-documents/

-You will see that we have carefully planned the curriculum to take account of our mixed-age classes.
+You will see that we have carefully planned the curriculum.
 This ensures that children learn history in a carefully sequenced pattern and that progress is made from year to year.